Holly Elissa is an ecofeminist creative, social entrepreneur, mountaineer, and NGO founder.

 Unfortunately the deeply flawed and oppressive colonial structure of most foreign aid in Africa has systematically led to an inevitable unhealthy co-dependency between western charities and their developing nation recipients, despite the best of intentions.
 Because of this reality, Caleb’s Hope could no longer, in good conscience, continue programs in Atiak.
 All programs were completed, fulfilling the NGOs promise in Atiak in 2014.

 "If we within the aid and humanitarian industry don't talk about where we're failing, how can we improve?
-Rooted in Euro-colonial patriarchal ideology, the system is broken and always has been.
-It’s impossible for empathy to truly exist and flourish if you’re clinging to ‘our’ idea of 'right’.
-How can you say you are in service to those in need if you're not even willing to listen?
-And yes, that means take some criticism too.
+Rooted in this eurocentric (and patriarchal) ideology, the system is broken and always has been.
+Too many western charities cling to their idea of 'right'.
+Too many participate in a victim-saviour relationship with people on the ground.
+And too many pretend you can build healthy, independent economies from charity.
+You can't help if you're not willing to listen and not willing to admit where we have failed and where we have harmed with our 'good intentions.'
 It would behove everyone to have a little more humility; with mouths shut and ears open.
 Academic credentials and lengthy resumes don't make anyone infallible nor all-knowing.
-Your way isn’t the only way – or even the right way.
-We are to serve intelligently from a place of compassionate mindfulness with awareness and insight, not blindly from ego motivated by pity.
-It's time to de-colonise the system.”
+There is no room for arrogance, fragile egos or pity.
+It's time to decolonise the system." - Holly Elissa

-Move Together Foundation emerged in 2018 with pilot programs in Canada and internationally working to address the urgent needs of vulnerable children and displaced people.
+Move Together Project emerged in 2018 with a meditation and dog-assisted therapy pilot program in Vancouver, Canada to address the urgent mental health needs of vulnerable children.
+The MTP, now apart of United Commons, focuses on assisting children and their families through SEL models of learning and family honouring.
 Learn more about Move Together here.